 The ATO says

 As a general rule you can’t claim a deduction for occupancy expenses, including rent, mortgage interest, council rates and house insurance premiums.
+Generally, this rule also applies where your employer allows you to work from home.

-- a small business operator whose main office is in their home
+- a small business operator whose main office is in their home;

 - a doctor or dentist who has their surgery or consulting room at home.